Central Services integrations

 3. Login in Central Services using the provided URL.
 You will be prompted for a password change, make sure to use a complex password and save it in a secure location.
 It will not be possible to retrieve it if lost, but we can reset it if needed.

-4. Once the password change has been achieved, you should be in the Central Services web portal:
+5. Once done, you should be in the Central Services web portal:

 Central Services web portal